tmhsplb/opiddailydoc/docs/Infrastructure.md

 the application connection string through Config.ConnectionString.

 Executing the above PowerShell command allows the ASP.NET Identity system to automatically update the OPIDDailyDB with the ASP.NET Identity tables the first time the program is run.
-Running the program for the first time automaticlly also created the migration
+Running the program for the first time on the local IIS also automatically created the migration

     DataContexts\IdentityMigrations\201906051504117_InitialCreate.cs